What’s the Difference Between a Security Deposit and a Reservation Deposit in Taiwan? A Must-Know Guide for Landlords and Tenants

 Legal Basis

-According to Article 3 of the “Residential Lease Agreement Act,” a security deposit is paid by the tenant to cover potential damage compensation, unpaid rent, or disposal of belongings after the lease ends.
+According to Article 3 Item 13 of the “Rental Housing Market Development and Regulation Act,” a security deposit is paid by the tenant to cover potential damage compensation, unpaid rent, or disposal of belongings after the lease ends.

 Article 7 states that the deposit must not exceed two months’ rent, preventing landlords from demanding an unreasonable amount.